The best Black Friday deals 2019 in the UK

 £99.99 £59.99 at Amazon

-The Kindle Kids Edition is essentially a Kindle with a colorful kid-friendly cover and bundled access to numerous kid-friendly books, so there's everything a young reader needs, now at a great price.View Deal
+The Kindle Kids Edition is essentially a Kindle with a colourful kid-friendly cover and bundled access to numerous kid-friendly books, so there's everything a young reader needs, now at a great price.View Deal

 Amazon Fire 7: